mattermost/docs/source/process/accepting-pull-request.md

 3. Volunteers are willing to test, document, support and maintain changes (authentication options need manually testing with each monthly release in perpetuity)
 4. The change [aligns to the stated purpose of the project](http://www.mattermost.org/vision/#mattermost-teams-v1)

-Key contributors and core team members are responsible opening Jira tickets that meet the above requirements, which are then reviewed in triage meetings.
+Key contributors and core team members are responsible for nominating changes for APR status by opening a Jira ticket.

-#### Checklist for creating Accepting Pull Request Ticket
+#### Nominating changes for Accepting Pull Request status

-When opening Jira tickets for accepting-pull-requests core team members should:
+Jira tickets nominating a feature for APR status should include the following:

-1. Titles should concisely describe change proposed
+1. Title clearly and concisely describes change proposed
-2. Title includes "(Proposed APR)" so triage team knows to consider it for an `accepting-pull-requests` label
+2. Title includes "(Proposed APR)" so triage knows to consider it for an `accepting-pull-requests` label
-3. Description is unambiuous, including user interface description and help text so that feature can be implemented and tested by any contributor
+3. Description is unambiuous and includes UI description and help text so feature can be implemented and tested by any contributor
-4. Description should include a Link back to community discussions related to this change
+4. If this ticket came from a community discussion, include a link in description to community channel, and in community channel link to Jira ticket
-5. Link to Jira ticket should be posted in community channel where Jira ticket was needed

-The triage team will add `accepting-pull-requests` label to have the ticket appear in the [issues Accepting Pull Requests](https://mattermost.atlassian.net/issues/?filter=10101) list.
+So long as tickets meet the APR criteria, triage team will add `accepting-pull-requests` label to have the ticket appear in the [issues Accepting Pull Requests](https://mattermost.atlassian.net/issues/?filter=10101) list.